Spraying Nitrocellulose Lacquer

 Nitrocellulose was the first documented man made "plastic", and was created in 1862.
 It was composed of cellulose treated with nitric acid and a solvent.

 Celluloid was developed in 1869 by John Wesley Hyatt when he created a material called camphor nitrocellulose, the first "thermoplastic".
 His invention was a contest entry to find a new material to make billiard balls.

 In the early 1920’s nitrocellulose lacquer became the preferred finish on high-quality furniture and musical instruments.
 It is a fast-drying solvent that provides a durable finish and is easy to work with.
 Hence being still used today.
 And making it over 100 years old in the instrument business.

 Big builders like Gibson and Fender spray the same nitrocellulose lacquers you can buy here.
 They aren't chemically altered, catalyzed or changed to cure faster.
 They sand and polish ranging from 6-8 days.
 Well before the "1-2 month secret" myth cure time.

 It is also a myth that nitrocellulose lacquer is or was illegal in Canada.
 We've sprayed our colours for years perfecting them with our private instrument/lacquer business.
 You never saw the stuff available for purchase for basically one reason.
 There was a contract between a large supply company in Canada and the manufacturer that spanned some 30 years for distribution rights.
 Unless you mixed your own colours like us you were SOL.That contract is now over.
-This may be why you see other companies popping up offering it as well as other "nitro type products" that are similar to our colours/the originals.
+This may be why you see other companies popping up offering it as well as other "nitro type products" that are similar to our colours and the original custom colours